Rotten.com

-Rotten.com was a shock site active from 1996 to 2012.
-The website, which had the tagline "An archive of disturbing illustration", was devoted to morbid curiosities, pictures of violent acts, deformities, autopsy or forensic photographs, depictions of perverse sex acts, and disturbing or misanthropic historical curiosities.
+Rotten.com was an American photographic sharing shock site, promoting morbid curiosity and death, active from 1996 to 2012, known for hosting macabre images of blood and gore, death and decomposition, and graphic violence.
 Founded in 1996, it was run by a developer known as Soylent Communications.
 Site updates slowed in 2009, with the final update in February 2012.
 The website's front page was last archived in February 2018.

 History

 In late 1996, Soylent wrote a program that identified unregistered Internet domain names consisting of one word with a corresponding dictionary entry.
-"Rotten" was one of the unclaimed words, and Soylent went on to register rotten.com in the same year.
+"Rotten" was one of the unclaimed words, and Soylent went on to register Rotten.com in the same year.
 Rotten.com presented itself as a bastion of online free speech, in an era when censorship rules in some countries had begun to restrict internet access.

-Rotten.com had a spartan layout; no thumbnail images were present next to links, and the links had one-line descriptions couched in morbid humor, often carrying no hints at their content.
+Rotten.com had a sparse layout; no thumbnail images were present next to links, and the links had one-line descriptions couched in morbid humor, often carrying no hints at their content.
 Content consisted of user-submitted images, with developers rarely posting content themselves.
-Though submissions were marked as "real", often they were misattributed; in one instance, a file submitted as "motorcycle.jpg" was given the description of depicting a motorbike accident, but the developers admitted it was probably an attempted shotgun suicide.
+Though submissions were marked as "real", often they were misattributed; in one instance, a file submitted as "motorcycle.jpg" was given the description of depicting a motorbike crash, but the developers said it was probably an attempted shotgun suicide.
+The website's logo was a personification of death painted by Jean Colombe for a 15th-century book of hours.

-Rotten.com received an alleged image of medical personnel recovering Princess Diana's body from a car accident, though this was later confirmed as fake.
+Rotten.com received an alleged image of medical personnel recovering Princess Diana's body from a car crash, though this was later confirmed as fake.
 However, due to wide interest in the crash, the image was posted anyway, resulting in a large traffic spike.
-The website was also one of the first websites to publish images of the September 11 jumpers from the Twin Towers, under the title "Swan Dive".
+The website was also one of the first to publish images of the September 11 jumpers from the Twin Towers, under the title "Swan Dive".

-Legal disputes

-Rotten.com was threatened with many lawsuits over the years, mostly in the form of cease and desist notices.
-These ranged from serious matters, such as requests to remove pictures of dead relatives from the site, to Burlington Coat Factory asking to take down 'trenchcoat.org', a domain bought by Rotten.com as a Trenchcoat Mafia reference, though it simply linked to Burlington Coat Factory's webpage.
+Rotten.com also hosted autopsy videos and forensic case and crime scene videos taken by coroners and forensic services worldwide.
+Users could submit material via email or request that developers post images or videos that were not publicly available.
+Rotten.com was one of the earliest adult/graphic content websites to feature pornography (both fake and real), violence, gore, decomposition, and the promotion of death and morbid curiosity.

-On June 24, 2005, the US federal government ordered that the "Fuck of the Month" section of the site be removed, along with content from several ancillary sites.
-In posting the page's removal notice, the site's moderator criticized supporters of both Alberto Gonzales and the Bush Administration for the enablement of censorship.
+On June 24, 2005, Alberto Gonzales, then US Attorney General, ordered the removal of the "Fuck of the Month" section along with content from several ancillary sites.
+In response, the site's moderator posted a removal notice criticizing supporters of both Gonzales and the George W. Bush administration for enabling censorship.